representative Franziska Schubert

 Opinion on the petition Kindergarten free of charge for all - abolish pre-school fees!

 BÜNDNIS 90/DIE GRÜNEN, last modified: 20 Nov 2018

-I disagree.
-The basis of decision was a resolution of the faction BÜNDNIS 90/DIE GRÜNEN.
+I decline.
+The basis of decision was a resolution of the faction BÜNDNIS 90/DIE GRÜNEN

-✓ I support a public hearing in the committee of experts.
+✓ I am in favor of a public hearing in the Technical Committee.

 Dear Felix Gottwald,